Logo for: Connecticut Opportunity Project

 CTOP’s social investments are designed to benefit young people ages 14 to 26 who are severely off-track or disconnected from education and employment.

 The young people who are part of CTOP’s target population face structural, institutional, and other complex challenges.
 They are disproportionately more likely to identify ethnically as Black or Hispanic and to live in systemically under-resourced communities.
 The conditions young people experience as a result of overt and tacit kinds of racism, limited access to resources, and chronic traumas often endemic to multi-generational poverty are a function of pervasive systemic inequities that can lead to the presentation of “risk indicators,” which CTOP uses to describe our target population and differentiate among sub-groups within it.
-Our purpose for doing so is to ensure we invest in nonprofits serving the young people we intend to reach, and then subsequently that we can best support our grantee partners in their efforts to design their programming and services in response to the specific needs of the youth they serve so that they can deliver positive, long-term outcomes.
+Our purpose in doing so is to ensure we invest in nonprofits serving the young people we intend to reach, and then best support our grantee partners in their work to design their programming and services in response to the specific needs of the youth they serve.

-Severely Off-Track.
-CTOP uses this term to differentiate a sub-group of young people who are enrolled in high school but show one or more indicators of being at risk of dropping out, which include chronic absenteeism, failure to earn credits in a timely way, and/or 2+ suspensions; additionally, these young people have been failed by the traditional high school environment to the extent that they need intensive additional supports to get back on track to graduate – whether provided within the traditional high school context or an alternative education setting – such as mentoring and comprehensive case management that incorporates trauma-informed practices.
+• Youth who are experiencing being severely off-track are enrolled in high school but are at risk of dropping out, as indicated by chronic absenteeism, failure to earn credits in a timely way, and/or 2+ suspensions; and, they have been failed by the traditional high school environment to the extent that they need intensive additional supports to get back on track to graduate – whether provided within the traditional high school context or an alternative education setting – such as mentoring and comprehensive case management that incorporates trauma-informed practices.

-Disconnected.
-CTOP uses this term to differentiate a sub-group of young people who do not have a high school diploma and are not enrolled in school or work; or, who do have a high school diploma but are not participating in post-secondary education or the workforce in a sustained way.
-Disconnected youth have experienced one or more of the following traumatic life events, which we classify as risk indicators, in alignment with the broader evidence base on factors that increase an individual’s likelihood for becoming disconnected: involvement with the juvenile or criminal justice system, involvement with the Department of Children and Families including placement in foster care, periods of homelessness, and/or exposure to violence, either by perpetrating it or being victimized by it.
-For operational purposes in supporting grantees in designing and delivering effective programming that is customized to the needs of the young people they serve, we further differentiate between the following two sub-groups based on their readiness to engage in such programming:
+• Youth who are experiencing being disconnected do not have a high school diploma and are not enrolled in school, or do have a high school diploma but are not participating in post-secondary education or the workforce in a sustained way.
+Additionally, they have experienced one or more of the following traumatic life events, which we classify as risk indicators in alignment with the broader evidence base on factors that increase an individual’s likelihood for becoming disconnected: involvement with the juvenile or criminal justice system, involvement with the Department of Children and Families including placement in foster care, periods of homelessness, and perpetrating and/or being victimized by violence.